meilisearch/documentation/advanced_guides/stop_words.md

 `The Road to Hong Kong` is the first film in our search results.
 It is there because of the recurrence of the words "the" and "of" in the title and description.
 However, it is the oldest film in the documents offered.

-In order to allow the search engine to focus more on the release date, let's add stop-words that prevent giving so much importance to documents that have no specificity other than the recurrence of very common words.
+The number of occurrences of common words, impacts a lot the search results.
+If we want to focus on more relevant information, `the`, `of` and `to` should be added to the stop word list.

-#### Now lets add some stop words
+#### Lets add some stop words

 ```bash
 curl \